 This article may contain compensated links.
 See our full disclosure here

-This week we are heading back to one of your favorite spots – the Amalfi Coast and this time we’re talking about a slightly different way of enjoying this wonderful coastline – on a self-guided walking tour!
+The gorgeous Amalfi Coast is many people’s favorite place in Italy.
+We learn about a slightly different way of enjoying this wonderful coastline – on a self-guided walking tour!

-In this episode, we talk to Karen Salter, who, having spent a lot of time in and fallen in love with Italy when she was younger, decided she wanted to celebrate her 50th birthday on the Amalfi Coast.
-Along with her husband she had an amazing adventure doing a self-guided walking tour along the coast, getting to enjoy so many spectacular views and experiences as well as a few misadventures along the way.
+We talk to Karen Salter, who, having spent a lot of time in and fallen in love with Italy when she was younger, decided she wanted to celebrate her 50th birthday on the Amalfi Coast.
+Along with her husband, she had an amazing adventure doing a self-guided walking tour along the coast, getting to enjoy so many spectacular views and experiences as well as a few misadventures along the way.

 What you’ll learn in this episode